-NordVPN has clients available for Windows, MacOS, Android, iOS, and Linux.
+NordVPN has clients available for Windows, macOS, Android, iOS, Linux, and other platforms.
 Up to six devices can be connected simultaneously.
 Their subscriptions start at $11.95 per month for the monthly plan, which drops down to $6.99 per month for a year’s subscription.
-The two year plan is $3.99 per month, and there’s also a 3 year plan for $2.99 per month.
+The two year plan is $4.99 per month, and there’s also a 3 year plan for $3.49 per month.

 Overall, NordVPN is a very well-known and trustworthy option for people willing to shell out a few bucks to keep themselves protected.
 Some other options might have special features or additional security compared to NordVPN, but it remains a very well-established and competitive option.

 This is the main competitor for NordVPN, and one of the most popular VPN solutions on the market.
 This one also uses AES-256 bit encryption over OpenVPN.
 Although both ExpressVPN and NordVPN are limited in the protocols they offer, OpenVPN is considered to be very secure and effective.

 ExpressVPN is based in the British Virgin Islands, which is another good jurisdiction we mentioned earlier.
 The company itself isn’t very transparent about their corporate environment or their employees, but they do have a wide range of servers spread across a myriad of countries.
 This gives users a lot of freedom and control over where they connect from.

 It’s hard to turn away from ExpressVPN’s stellar track record, high popularity, and low price.
 The service itself only costs about $8.32 per month for 12 months plan.